Visual culture, gender studies, postcolonialism, literature, and film

 Cultural studies, Islamic studies, sociology of culture, Middle East, subjectivity, identity, alienation, cultural changes

-American Studies, 20th century American cultural and political history, museum studies, institutionalization of memory, place, space and political subjectivity.
+American Studies, museum studies, critical museology, cultural policy, memory, place, space and political subjectivity.

 Transnational spaces, literature, South Asian American culture, kinship work, and The Midwest.